adambird79/ns/docs/Android.md

 Ideally any Android devices would need to be on a separate VLAN due to not inspecting the Google traffic.

 !!!
 Warning "MDM Required for Client Filter"
-    The Netsweeper Clinet Filter is a browseer replacement.
+    The Netsweeper Clinet Filter is a browser replacement.
 To install the client filter on an Android device this needs to enrolled into a MDM solution, otherwise we can only provide filtering.

 ## MDM Guides